Gianfranco Bertone

-Professor Gianfranco Bertone is an internationally renowned theoretical physicist working at the interface between particle physics, astrophysics and cosmology.
+Professor Gianfranco Bertone (Uni of Amsterdam) is an internationally renowned theoretical physicist working at the interface between particle physics, astrophysics and cosmology.

 He has extensive expertise in dark matter physics, from searches at the Large Hadron Collider to its effects on astrophysical systems and how it might produce detectable signals from astrophysical sources.

-With expertise that spans the full range of dark matter research, his role within the Centre will span three of the Centre’s research programs: the Dark Matter Theory, Direct Detection and Large Hadron Collider programs.
+With expertise that spans the full range of dark matter research, his role within the Centre spans three of the Centre’s research programs: the Dark Matter Theory, Direct Detection and Large Hadron Collider programs.

-As a theoretician conversant in astrophysics, cosmology and particle physics, and with a deep knowledge of the indirect detection of dark matter from astrophysical signals, he will provide a synergy between the theoretical and experimental aspects of the Centre’s research.
+As a theoretician conversant in astrophysics, cosmology and particle physics, and with a deep knowledge of the indirect detection of dark matter from astrophysical signals, he provides a synergy between the theoretical and experimental aspects of the Centre’s research.

 Home institution: University of Amsterdam